yatoenough/yatoenough/README.md

 ### ℹ️ About me:

-I'm a Backend developer from Ukraine, crafting web experiences with a cup of tea in hand☕
+I'm a backend developer from Ukraine with small experience in frontend and mobile development, crafting web experiences with a cup of tea in hand☕
   - 🌱 Currently learning Node.js and Golang

 ### 📱 Contact me: